nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Expected: Properties with addresses containing the keywords `Bishan`, `Marsiling`, or `Shibuya` are shown in the list.
 The number of properties found is displayed in the status message.

    1. Test case: `find a/` (empty keyword)
-   Expected: Error message indicating that address should not be blank will be shown as status message.
+   Expected: Error message indicating an invalid address (because address is blank) will be shown as status message.

 1. Finding properties by landlord name keywords